lighthall-lab/lab-manual/resources.md

 ## Slack

-Slack will be used as the primary means of lab communication, such as general lab announcements (`#-general`), sharing links, sharing and/or discussing papers (`#-papers`), and basically any message that can be sent without email.
+Slack will be used as the primary means of lab communication, such as general lab announcements (`#-general`), sharing links, sharing and/or discussing papers (`#-papers`), and any day-to-day message that can be sent without email.
 There's also a channel for keeping notes from our lab meetings (`#-lab-meetings`), as well as channels for specific projects (e.g. `#econdec`).

 Try to keep each channel on topic, so that people can subscribe only to the channels that concern them.
 For messages to one person or a small group of people, use the direct message channels.
-Because we pay per Slack user, part-time RAs will be invited as "guests" to the `#undergrads` channel; these users can also use direct messages.

-Full-time lab members should install Slack to their computers and/or phones.
-Part-time lab members should check Slack regularly.
-I get Slack updates on my phone and have do-not-disturb mode enabled for evening and night hours (meaning I will not get your messages then); I encourage you to do the same.
+All lab members should install Slack to their computers and/or phones and check it regularly.
+Full-time lab members should also enable notifications for "Direct messages, mentions, & keywords", and select "Notify me about threads I'm following".
+Please consider allowing Slack updates on your phone and setting do-not-disturb mode for evening and night hours.
+You are not expected to *always* be reachable, but this configuration should be a reasonable middle-ground.

 ## Email
+Although Slack is convenient for day-to-day communication and group discussions, we should consider it unsecure.
+Any sensitive communications should be conducted via secure official channels, which is where your UCF.edu email address comes in.
+If you are  unsure whether it is appropriate to share something in Slack, feel free to use UCF Email.
+Communications that are only appropriate to have through secure Email might include:
+- exchanges of anyone's confidential or otherwise sensitive information, include your own and other lab members'
+- identifiable information about participants (names, contact info, etc.), especially in tandem with scheduling information

-When it's appropriate to use email instead of Slack, such as when there is a lot to say at once or a long-form one-on-one discussion, such as negotiating lab hours, etc., feel free to do so.
-We also have a lab email account that goes to only the lab manager(s) and PhD students: `lighthall-lab@gmail.com`.
+Other email address domains such as Gmail, etc., should also be considered unsecure for the above communications.
+We do have a lab email account that goes to only the lab manager(s), PhD students, and Nichole: `lighthall-lab@gmail.com`.

 ## GitHub